etkaar/Neutrino/README.md

 # Neutrino
 Neutrino is an encrypted and event-driven UDP based network protocol with focus on simplicity (as far this is possible which such a protocol) and high performance.

 The idea for Neutrino initially came from [QUIC](https://en.wikipedia.org/wiki/QUIC) which is expected to replace TCP with encrypted UDP in HTTP/3.
-Due to the lack of implementations and the complexity of this protocol (and the lack of encryption in UDP) I decided to create a module based Neutrino, where in the basic version at least encrypted UDP can be provided, which is mandatory nowadays.
+Due to the lack of implementations and the complexity of this protocol (and the lack of encryption in UDP) I decided to create Neutrino in a module based way, where in the basic version at least encrypted UDP can be provided – which is mandatory nowadays.

 For better separation of concerns it comes in three different versions – the basic version and two extensions: